oscarfzs/creditflux_downloader/README.md

 $ pip install -r requirements.txt
 ```

 which will automatically download and install them.
-If any of the packages fail to download using `pip install -r requirements.txt`, you can install the ones that failed using `pip install NAME_OF_PACKAGE`.
+If any of the packages fail to download using `pip install -r requirements.txt`, you can try individually installing the ones that failed using `pip install NAME_OF_PACKAGE`.

 #### **Installing Chromedriver**